 Since the real benefit of link shortener for businesses was to extract data and analyze traffic from these links.
 I decided to implement that too.
 I was already getting IP and User-Agent.
 All I needed was a user-agent parser and an IP info parser.
 I found a good parser for user agents and used GeoLite2 from MaxMind to parse IP info.
 Since every click had info, I decided to implement a worker pool and sent data there for paring and batch ingestion to avoid request slowdowns.

-As I've interacted with almost every popular TimeSeries Database, I picked Timescale since it was already PostgreSQL based and was fast enough. ^[I admit there were better choices and Druid is my favorite, but this was a self-contained system and not a cluster-mess Druid is and because I wanted to use Timescale].
-The workers ingested events fine, and I had a good amount of data-points for every single click.
+As I've interacted with almost every popular TimeSeries Database, I picked Timescale since it was already PostgreSQL based and was fast enough.
+4. The workers ingested events fine, and I had a good amount of data-points for every single click.

 At some point, I thought about generating all IDs beforehand, randomizing them and using that to create links.
 No collisions at all.
 That could be stored in a few GB.
 I had some other crazy ideas, but I avoided them for now.

 I named this after Wormholes, the imaginary links between two distant points in space.
 This system is still not finished.
 More databases can be supported, and analytics data can be rendered beautifully to make this a production ready and reliable system, but I'm already building something else and will come back to this later.